-In 2007, Robert returned to CRU where he worked on a variety of projects related to Steel and Steelmaking Raw Materials, including Cobalt.
-Then in 2010, he took charge of CRU's North American Steel flat products research, with additional editorial responsibility for the company's flagship Steel Sheet Monitor and Market Outlook publications.
+Subsequently, he worked for two years as group economist at the steel producer Corus / Tata Steel Europe, in London.
+In 2007, Robert returned to CRU where he worked on a variety of single client projects related to steel and steelmaking raw materials.
+In 2010, he took charge of CRU's North American steel flat products research, with editorial responsibility for the company's flagship Steel Sheet Monitor and Market Outlook publications.